 Cleveland High Tunnel Initiative

 High Tunnels usually cost a few thousand dollars, making them unaffordable for most people who don’t grow food for profit.
-The United States Department of Agriculture’s Natural Resources Conservation Service (NRCS) created the Cleveland High Tunnel Initiative in 2011, so more people can grow fresh vegetables longer while managing water and pests effectively.
-In 2012, NRCS funded 23 hoop houses through the initiative in the Greater Cleveland area.
-In 2013, NRCS will accept applications from the Greater Cleveland area and give higher priority to applicants located in city-targeted agricultural use areas, areas designated as food deserts by USDA, and applicants from one of the 20 HUD SNP target areas (see maps below).
+If a high tunnel application is approved, NRCS provides financial assistance for part of the cost of building the high tunnel using EQIP.
+The United States Department of Agriculture’s Natural Resources Conservation Service (NRCS) created the Cleveland High Tunnel Initiative in 2011, so more people could grow fresh vegetables longer while managing water and pests effectively.
+Since 2012, NRCS installed 65 high tunnels through the initiative in the Greater Cleveland area.
+In 2016, NRCS will accept applications from the Greater Cleveland area and give higher priority to applicants located in city-targeted agricultural use areas, areas designated as food deserts by USDA, and applicants from one of the 20 HUD SNP target areas (see maps below).

-The City of Cleveland allows high tunnel in areas zoned residential and non-residential.
+The City of Cleveland allows high tunnels in areas zoned residential and non-residential.
 The person or organization building the high tunnel must have a building permit from the City of Cleveland and follow the set-back distances and other requirements of the zoning ordinance.
 Information on building permits is on the City of Cleveland Building and Housing website at http://www.city.cleveland.oh.us.
 The City of Cleveland's Division of Water established reduced hydrant permit fees for certain areas of the city and areas approved for urban agriculture projects.
 Refer to the City of Cleveland's Division of Water website for more information.

 Learn more about the Cleveland High Tunnel Initiative, in this printable Factsheet.